Don’t get tripped up by complicated words when it comes to home credit. Read our clear explanations of the main terms.

 Request to Call

-In order for Provident to legally discuss your loan in your home, you must request for this to happen in writing on your application form.
-This is what’s known as a ‘request to call’ and simply means you’ve agreed that an Agent can come to your home and talk to you about your loan.
+In order for a doorstep lender to legally discuss your loan in your home, you must request for this to happen in writing on your application form.
+This is what’s known as a ‘request to call’ and simply means you’ve agreed that a company representative can come to your home and talk to you about your loan.